Postgraduate FAQs

 Q. What qualification will I receive after finishing the year?

-The Drawing Year is not a university accredited course, so students do not receive a formal MA qualification.
+The Drawing Year is not a university accredited course, so students do not receive a formal postgraduate qualification.
 All those who complete the year are awarded a certificate, signed by the chair of the External Assessment Board and the Artistic Director, Catherine Goodman

 Q. Is it possible to stay on and study for a second year?